 With this principle in mind, consider how you might reframe your messaging around HSAs to focus more on what employees will miss out on if they don’t act.
 They could either put more money in their HSAs and spend it on health care (which they’d be doing anyway), or hand it over as taxes to Uncle Sam.
 (Boo!)

 2. Focus on per-paycheck contributions, not yearly

-Driving higher HSA contributions is all in the positioning.
+And driving higher HSA contributions is all in the positioning.
 Of course, you want employees to max out their HSAs so that they can fully cover their out-of-pocket expenses.
 But the thought of giving up $3,550 per year sounds overwhelming, and might have employees running for the hills.

-So that little change in messaging can go a long way in showing employees just how little they’ll be impacted each month if they choose to save the average amount in their HSAs.
+That little change in messaging can go a long way in showing employees just how little they’ll be impacted each month if they choose to save the average amount in their HSAs.

 You might also like…

 3 Important Things to Tell Your Employees About Their HSAs